Kesraath/BellabeatFitnessProject/README.md

 From this summary, we can ascertain the following:
 - Among the participants, the average sedentary time is extremely high at 991 minutes (16 hours) daily
-- The average participant is lightly active as the time in light activity is the highest
+- The average participant is lightly active as the time in light activity is the highest amongst the activity categories (excluding sedentary)

-- Collating information from a [The Lancet](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(21)00302-9/fulltext) study that sampled from over 47000 adults and 3000 deaths to provide evidence based guidelines on the daily amount of steps an adult should take.
+- Collating information from a [The Lancet](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(21)00302-9/fulltext) study that sampled from over 47000 adults and 3000 deaths to provide evidence-based guidelines on the daily amount of steps an adult should take.
 This includes potential health risks if not taken and The [National Insitutes Of Health's](https://www.nih.gov/news-events/nih-research-matters/number-steps-day-more-important-step-intensity) recommendation, benefits can be found at 8000 steps having 50% lower risk of dying as compared to those who averaged 4000 steps a day, and those with above 12,000 steps had a 65% lower risk of dying compared to averaging 4000 steps.
     - The participants are averaging about 7637 steps per day which is not significantly lower than the recommendation

 - The average sleep is about 7 hours daily with total time in bet at around 7 hours and 38 minutes

-- Lastly, that even when users did log their sleep data, it was an average of 17 days with only 3 users recording for a full 31 days.

- Pulling Directly from the table we created
+To confirm a suspicion, I used the following query to confirm he avg number of days logged by all user in the data sets

  ``` sql
 SELECT type,
 ROUND(AVG(days_logged)) AS average_days_logged,